 Glory- A story of Gallipoli was published in April 2015, the centenary of the first allied landings on the Turkish peninsula.
 My interest rose out of my family’s history: my father’s father was killed there in August 1915, three months before his fiftieth birthday.
-In the novel I tell the story of the campaign mainly through fictional younger soldiers and two sisters but have also created A Brigadier Fitzpaine who has the same military experiences as my grandfather.
-Reading my grandfather’s letters and my grandmother’s diaries made writing the novel an emotional experience.
+In the novel I tell the story of the campaign mainly through fictional younger soldiers and two sisters but have also created Brigadier Fitzpaine who has the same military experiences as my grandfather.

 On the other hand it was a new way for me to look at the importance of a loving family and the miseries cause by its breakdown.
 Love is much written about in our society but I found myself questioning whether it is often another word for selfishness.

-Lies, loyalties and love probably are the themes of most of my novels – obsessional love, serious lies and (mostly) family loyalties.
+Lies, loyalties and love are the themes of most of my novels – obsessional love, serious lies and (mostly) family loyalties.
 To which I guess I’d have to add violence.
-Not that I’ve ever written the same novel twice.
 Previous novels have included: the story of a random act of violence in which the attacker leaves prison and searches for his victim, Bodily Harm; a passionate love affair partly set in Chile, One Summer; a sequel to Jane Austen’s, Emma, called Perfect Happiness (Emma & Knightley in US) which is the not very convincing last line of Austen’s superb novel.
 Then there’s The Space Between which examines the prospects of a young widow (lies) and A Woman’s Life which is a study of friendship (loyalties) between three women over forty years.
 They come from America, Ireland and England but their lives interweave over those forty years.

-I began writing childrens’ books to entertain my own children – they did the first illustrations as I read them aloud (a practise I highly recommend) and now I’m looking to my grandchildren.
+I began writing childrens’ books to entertain my own children – they did the first illustrations as I read them aloud and now I’m looking to my grandchildren.
 My novels are for the 8-12 age group.
 Far-Out and There’s More to Life are both adventure stories with a touch of fantasy.
-My two latest children’s novels Poppy’s Hero and its sequel Poppy’s Angel although adventure stories, tackle some gritty subjects.
+My two later children’s novels Poppy’s Hero and its sequel Poppy’s Angel although adventure stories, tackle some gritty subjects.
 Poppy’s father, Big Frank, is in prison.
 Through him, she meets Angel and confronts a different kind of inner-city life.